PeteVarley/slacker-notes/README.md

 - [x] User can archive chats they find memorable up to 100 messages at a time
 - [x] Users can view these chats on a specified URL
-- [x] User can view a list of all chat arcives
+- [x] User can view a list of all chat archives